Meet the contestants for Love Island 2022 – including new bombshells

 Michael Owen’s daughter, a senior microbiologist, and the first-ever deaf islander are among this year’s Love Island contestants.

-The 2022 series is nearly here, with a new cast of singletons preparing to head into the villa this summer.
+The 2022 series is well underway, with a new cast of singletons settled into the villa this summer.

-This year’s group of contestants will be taking part in inclusion training before the start of the 2022 season.
+This year’s group of contestants took part in inclusion training before the start of the 2022 season.

-Last Monday (30 May), the first batch of this year’s Love Island contestants were revealed.
-Among them are Gemma, daughter of footballer Michael Owens, and Tasha who will be the show’s first ever deaf islander.
+In May, the first batch of this year’s Love Island contestants were revealed.
+Among them were Gemma, daughter of footballer Michael Owens, and Tasha, the show’s first ever deaf islander.

 Here are your 2022 Love Island cast...